dense-analysis/ale/README.md

 - `g:ale_echo_msg_format` where:
     * `%s` is the error message itself
+    * `%...code...%` is an optional error code, and most characters can be written between the `%` characters.
     * `%linter%` is the linter name
     * `%severity` is the severity type
 - `g:ale_echo_msg_error_str` is the string used for error severity.